ibm-cloud-docs/vpc/lb-overview.md

 Use {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) to distribute traffic among multiple server instances within the same region of your VPC.
 {: shortdesc}

+If you have public and private workloads and layer 7 traffic, use an application load balancer.

 ## Types of application load balancers
 {: #types-load-balancer}